Kong/docs.konghq.com/app/konnect/mesh-manager/migrate-zone.md

    meshes=$(kumactl get meshes -oyaml | yq '.items[].name')

-   # For each mesh we produce a single file ${mesh}.yaml that contains all the policies of the mesh including
+   # For each service mesh we produce a single file ${mesh}.yaml that contains all the policies of the mesh including
    # the mesh resource itself

    for mesh in ${meshes}; do